 - 6.17.
 FGM is illegal in Britain.
-It is prevalent in 28 African countries and parts of the Middle East.
-It is estimated that 103,000 women aged 15-49 and 24,000 women over 50 who have migrated to England and Wales are living with the consequences of FGM. - 6.18.
+It is prevalent in 30 African countries and parts of the Middle East and Asia and is mostly carried out on young people under 16 years old.
+In the UK it is estimated that 137,000 people have undergone FGM and are living with the consequences, and around 60,000 under 15 year olds are at risk being subjected to FGM. - 6.18.
 Part of Intercom's role is to: - Prevent FGM - Protect girls at risk of FGM - Support women living with the damaging effects of FGM - 6.19.
-Intercom has a duty to report any safeguarding issues that arise from people who have experienced FGM or are at risk of FGM. - 6.20.
-Any girl born to a woman who has been subjected to FGM must be considered to be at risk.
-This would require a referral to Children's Social Care. - 6.21.
-A question about FGM should be asked as part of the routine client history for girls and women who are known to from FGM practicing communities.
+Intercom has a duty to report any safeguarding concerns that arise from people who have experienced FGM or are at risk of FGM. - 6.20.
+Any female child under 18 born to a person who has been subjected to FGM must be considered to be at risk.
+This would require a referral to Children's Social Care.